 One of the biggest benefits offered by FleetWave is in its ability to seamlessly migrate existing operational data as well as integrate data from almost any third-party application.
 For example, FleetWave was even able to integrate directly with an external point of sale system to help Cox manage fleet parts.

 Kyle Birkenfeld, Senior Manager – Area Fleet, is responsible for five Cox maintenance facilities in the North Eastern U.S. He explained how the integrated solutions benefit the operation:

 “Our previous fleet management software only enabled a one-way integration.
 In other words, we had to pick up the phone to order parts, wait to find out if they were available locally, and then the one-way integration would put the parts on the work order once the point of sale took place.
 There was no way to receive stock orders through the one-way integration, which left us with an error-prone manual data entry process.

 “One of the reasons we switched to FleetWave was that it had a two-way integration in place with our parts supplier.
 Now, our technicians can use the integrated ‘punch out’ solution to request parts directly from a work order by accessing the part supplier’s full catalog of parts.
 The request initiates a check of local stores and nearby distribution centers electronically.”

-“The integration helps immensely from a shop productivity standpoint, and it’s a much more efficient way to manage parts data.”
+“The integration enabled helps immensely from a shop productivity standpoint, and it’s a much more efficient way to manage parts data,”

-Overall, the Chevin team could draw on many years’ experience working with similar organizations in order to provide Cox with the highest levels of fleet and project management accountability.
+Overall, the Chevin team was able to draw on many years’ experience working with similar organizations in order to provide Cox with the highest levels of fleet and project management accountability.